Punktum-dk/dsu-service-specification/README.md

 When a transaction is accepted, all previous DS keys associated with the domain name is deleted.
 This means that a transaction must contain all DS keys, which is to be associated with the domain name in the future.

-The following parameters are part of the protocol:

-**userid**

-This userid must be authorised to make changes to the DS keys for the given domain name.

-**password**

-This is the password for the given userid.

-**domain**

-The domain name which this DS Update pertains.
-The domain name is transferred encoded using punycode.
-This means domain name containing danish letters should be written using the `xn--` notation, just as for DNS.
-For allowed characters please see [the DK Hostmaster Name Service specification][DKHMDNSSPEC].

 **keytag1 .. keytag5**

 The DNSKEY-key's keytag according to [RFC:4034][RFC4034] [section 5.1.1][RFC4034_sec_5_1_1].